Board of Trustees

 Emmanuelle GERON

-Emmanuelle is an engineer specializing in IT project management, risk control, and data protection law.
-She holds two Master’s degrees in French Law from La Sorbonne and certifications from the IAPP.
-Her career spans roles at PwC and 15 years as an IT project director in national blood services in France and Canada.
-She has also led IT consulting firms in France, Singapore, and New Zealand.
-She has three nationalities: French, Canadian, and New Zealand.
+Emmanuelle is an IT project management and data protection expert with an engineering background and dual Master’s degrees in Law from La Sorbonne.
+With a career spanning PwC and 15 years directing large-scale IT projects for national blood services in France and Canada, she offers deep expertise in risk control and compliance.
+A seasoned entrepreneur, she has headed IT consulting firms in France, Singapore, and New Zealand.
+She holds French, Canadian, and New Zealand citizenship.

 Nathalie BOURNEVILLE